ICGC-TCGA-PanCancer/cli/QuickStart.md

 ###What's Next?

 In this guide, we executed a single HelloWorld workflow.
 Now that you are familiar with some of the capabilities of the Pancancer Launcher, you can understand how it can be used to schedule and execute larger groups of different types of workflows.
 Over time, the complete set of PanCancer "core" workflows will be available in this launcher.
 Each have distinct INI parameters that you need to know how to fill in properly to analyze your data.
-See details in the README for each of the project's core workflows, they will provide enough information for you to process your own data using these workflows so you can co-analyze your dat with the larger PanCancer dataset:
+See details in the README for each of the project's core workflows, they will provide enough information for you to process your own data using these workflows so you can co-analyze your data with the larger PanCancer dataset:

 <!-- - [Sanger](https://github.com/ICGC-TCGA-PanCancer/SeqWare-CGP-SomaticCore) -->
 <!-- - [DKFZ/EMBL](https://github.com/ICGC-TCGA-PanCancer/DEWrapperWorkflow) -->